 Try them out for yourself and see what happens.

-If you would like to hear more about the various things I’ve mentioned in this article make sure you subscribe to my blog using the form below (of course you knew I was going to ask! 😉
+If you would like to hear more about the various things I’ve mentioned in this article make sure you subscribe to my blog.
+(Of course you knew I was going to ask, didn’t you! 😉

 See you again soon,